 This bill amends several sections of the North Dakota Century Code to address the maintenance of electronic pull tab devices and to eliminate dog racing.
-Notably, it introduces new provisions that allow manufacturers to work directly with licensed organizations for the maintenance and technical support of electronic pull tab devices.
-Additionally, it mandates that distributors or manufacturers notify licensed organizations of scheduled maintenance or repairs, allowing representatives from these organizations to be present during such activities.
-The bill also clarifies that a totalizator or service provider licensee is prohibited from using its license to offer bets on dog races.
+Notably, it introduces new provisions allowing manufacturers to work directly with licensed organizations for the maintenance of electronic pull tab devices, ensuring that organizations are notified of scheduled maintenance and can have a representative present during repairs.
+Additionally, the definition of "racing" is updated to exclude simulcast dog racing, and a totalizator or service provider licensee is prohibited from using its license to offer bets on dog races.

 Prepared by the Legislative Council staff for Senator Cory: 53-06.1-14, 53-06.2-01, 53-06.2-07, 53-06.2-10